Tasnimul-Hasan/env-setup/README.md

 ## Use my powershell profile

 Running the following command should create a powershell profile similar to mine on your machine.
 However, if you are not on windows, you will need to install the `oh-my-posh` dependency manually.
+Don't forget to install a [Nerd Font](https://www.nerdfonts.com/) in order for the theme to look good.

 ```ps1
 irm "https://github.com/Tasnimul-Hasan/env-setup/raw/main/setup.ps1" | iex